Tivix/django-collections/doc_src/backends.rst

 This app supports plugging in different backends to get the items in a collection.

 You can use backends that come along with the app (see below) or define your own.
-All backends are required to implement one function:
+All backends are required to implement two functions:

-.. py:method:: get_collection_items(request, collection)
+.. py:method:: get_collection_items(self, request, collection)

+.. py:method:: search(self, backend_cleaned_request_representation)

-The get_collection_items function accepts a request and a collection and returns a set of generic objects.
+The search function accepts a backend specific representation of the request and returns a set of generic objects.
-It needs to call the function COLLECTIONS_FILTER_CALLBACK from the settings if it exists and apply the function to its objects.
+It is called by get_collection_items function, which converts the request to the appropriate format by calling the configured function COLLECTIONS_REQUEST_CLEANER from the settings if it exists.

 base.CollectionSearchBackend
 -----------------------------